tarunpinnem/marketing-intelligence-platform/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- OpenAI for GPT-3.5-turbo API
 - FastAPI for the excellent Python framework
 - React and Tailwind CSS communities
 - Elasticsearch for powerful search capabilities